jaeseongpark91/naive_bayes_spam_filter/README.md

 Please refer to the notebook **'spam_filter.ipynb'**.

 ### Install
-This project requires Python 3 and the following Python libraries installed:
+This project requires Python 3 and the following Python libraries:
 - Pandas

 ### Data
+This project is part of Dataquest.io guided project.
 The dataset is provided by Dataquest.io.